light-chaser/robotic_fish_driver_and_simulator/README.md

 # robotic_fish_driver_and_simulator
-A ROS_based robotic fish driver and siulator
+A ROS_based robotic fish driver and simulator